-In the absence of a Nominations Committee, the entire Board oversees Board composition, succession and development.
-Reflecting this, the Board during the reporting period considered its composition to enable the Company's strategy in the short and medium term.
-As mentioned in section 4.3, in conducting the review, the Board used the Board skills matrix to inform discussions on Board succession planning.
+In the absence of a Nominations Committee, and as mentioned in section 3.2 above, the entire Board oversees Board composition, succession and development.
+Reflecting this, and the retirement of two Directors, during the reporting period the Board considered its composition, and skills matrix, to support the Company's strategy and needs in the short and medium term.

-Where the Board has identified a need for an additional Director, in considering potential candidates for appointment to the Board, the Company undertakes a thorough review of the skills, experience, and competencies of each candidate in relation to the Board's current and future skill and experience requirements, as well as diversity considerations.
-This process also includes a review of the candidate's character, educational background, interests, and associations.
+This assessment led to a process of Director recruitment, commencing with identifying appropriately skilled candidates.
+In considering potential candidates, the Company undertook a thorough review of the skills, experience, and competencies of each candidate against the Board's current and future skill and experience requirements.
+Given the departure of one female director during the reporting period, the Board also reflected on diversity characteristics when recruiting.
+The recruitment and due diligence process also included a review of the candidate's character, educational background, interests, and associations.
+The recruitment process also included numerous interviews, due diligence by the incoming Director and probity checks.
+Following this, and considering the output of the recruitment process, nominations for appointment to the Board are considered by the entire Board.

-As part of this review process, appropriate probity checks are undertaken prior to appointing a Director or putting forward a candidate for election.
-Nominations for appointment to the Board are considered by the Board.
 The Company discloses all material information relevant to a decision to elect or re-elect a Director in the Notice of Annual General Meeting provided to shareholders.
-An overview of the qualifications and brief career histories of each Director is included in the Annual Report.
+An overview of the qualifications and brief career histories of each Director is included in the Annual Report and the Company's website.

 A letter of appointment sets out the terms of the Director's appointment to the Board.
 Directors are required to agree to the terms at the time of their appointment to the Board.
-The letter outlines the terms of the appointment, time commitment envisaged, remuneration arrangements, disclosure of Directors' interests including any matters which may affect independence, indemnity and insurance arrangements, confidentiality obligations, access to corporate information and compliance with key governance policies.
+The letter outlines the terms of the appointment, time commitment envisaged, remuneration arrangements, disclosure of Directors' initial interests including any matters which may affect independence, indemnity and insurance arrangements, confidentiality obligations, access to corporate information and compliance with key governance policies.

 All new Directors participate in an induction program to familiarise themselves with the business and strategy, culture and values and any current issues before the Board.
-The induction program includes substantial review of key documents and meetings with a range of representatives from the organisation.
+The induction program includes thorough review of key documents and meetings with a range of representatives from the organisation.